 Although Bridge Refresh jobs can generate the same statuses as other job types, Bridge Refresh jobs differ in the following ways:

 Canceling jobs: Bridge Refresh jobs can't be canceled from the Jobs page.
 Instead, ensure that Bridge clients are configured with the appropriate timeout limit to prevent any misuse of refreshes.
 For more information, see Configure a timeout limit for refreshes

-"Completed" job status: A complete Bridge Refresh job indicates that the refresh job was successfully sent to a Bridge client in the pool.
-A complete Bridge Refresh job does not indicate whether the refresh itself completed successfully.
+"Sent to Bridge" job status: A "Sent to Bridge" status indicates a completed Bridge Refresh job.
+A completed Bridge Refresh job means that the refresh job was successfully sent to a Bridge client in the pool.
+A completed Bridge Refresh job does not indicate whether the refresh itself completed successfully.
 If a refresh fails for whatever reason, the publisher (data source owner) is notified through both an account alert and a failure email alert.
 These alerts provide the publisher troubleshooting steps to help resolve the issue.